 If other coolants are used, consult the coolant supplier and follow the manufacturer's recommendation for use of supplemental coolant additives.

-See DIESEL ENGINE COOLANTS AND SUPPLEMENTAL ADDITIVE INFORMATION for proper mixing of coolant ingredients before adding to the cooling system.
+See DIESEL ENGINE COOLANT and additional information on coolant additives in Fuels, Lubricants and Coolants earlier in this manual for proper mixing of coolant ingredients before adding to the cooling system.